 Johnny De Silva, presenting a typed copy of the English translation of an ola book, The Aditiya Wansaya, carried out by Pandit Yatinuwara Indaratne Thero for my granduncle Mr Charles de Silva

 The son of Aditiya was known as Aditye i.e. the sun.
 The lineage that originates from the sun is known as the Solar dynasty, or ‘Surya Wansaya’.
 The ‘Aditye Wansaya’ is the Solar Dynasty in another name; and those that belong to this clan are of Royal descent.
 The foremost of the Royal clans in ancient India was the Aditye Clan.
 The ‘Surya Wansaya’ ‘Dinakan Wansaya’ are other names used for this clan.

-Filed under British colonialism, cultural transmission, heritage, historical interpretation, island economy, landscape wondrous, life stories, Portuguese in Indian Ocean, sri lankan society, the imaginary and the real, tourism, world events & processes
+Filed under caste issues, communal relations, cultural transmission, economic processes, education, heritage, historical interpretation, Indian traditions, landscape wondrous, life stories, literary achievements, politIcal discourse, Portuguese in Indian Ocean, power politics, sri lankan society, world events & processes

-Filed under historical interpretation, Indian Ocean politics, life stories, nationalism, patriotism, politIcal discourse, Portuguese in Indian Ocean, sri lankan society, the imaginary and the real, violence of language, world events & processes
+Filed under arab regimes, centre-periphery relations, commoditification, cultural transmission, economic processes, historical interpretation, Indian Ocean politics, island economy, landscape wondrous, life stories, modernity & modernization, Portuguese in Indian Ocean, sri lankan society, the imaginary and the real, transport and communications, unusual people, world events & processes